Revisiting the Java Sea Wreck

 An example with carved/combed lotus decoration from the Java Sea Wreck (Photo Credit: Peter Schwarz)

-Java Sea wreck green glaze bowls with sketchily carved/combed decoration
+Green glaze bowls with sketchily carved/combed decoration from Java Sea Wreck

 Two types from Huauang Jiao 1 wreck that were also found in Java Sea wreck